effector/effector/documentation/src/content/docs/en/api/effector/fork.md

       Such objects are created by [serialize](/en/api/effector/serialize), in application code **array of tuples is preferred**
       :::

-3. `handlers`: Option to provide handlers for effects
+3. `handlers`: Option to provide handlers for effects.

    Can be used in different ways: